Bebdik/Bendik/src/content/obsidian-meta/The Art of Qutting.md

 Of course quitting does not always mean failure.
 Knowing when to stop is an important skill.
 Perseverance is considered a great virtue, and for good reason.
 That said, there might be a point where it's too much.
 To simplify it with a slightly silly metaphor:

-*A wizard can heal 10 people a day—just within his limits.
+*A wizard can heal 10 people a day, just within his limits.
 One day, he pushes himself to heal 20.
 The strain proves too much; he falls ill and can no longer heal anyone.
 In trying to help more, he ends up helping none.*

 <br>